ennru/site-link-validator/README.md

 # Site Link Validator

+A fork of [ennru's site link validator](https://github.com/ennru/site-link-validator) which has been migrated to use [Apache Pekko](https://pekko.apache.org/) along with additional features

 Validates URLs in locally stored web pages to reduce broken links and links that point to a redirecting URL.
 For local pages the HTML anchors are validated.

 The tool generates a report identifying files and links that should be fixed.